The Relations Of Impressions And Ideas

 • And to what can it so naturally change as to affections or emotions, which are suitable to the temper, and agree with that set of passions, which then prevail?

-◦ these two kinds of association very much assist and forward each other
+- These two kinds of association assist each other

 ◦ The transition to it must be rendered so much more easy and natural.